aval-e/DeepLab4Avalanches/README.md

 This readme only gives an overview.
 More documentation is provided in the form of docstrings throughout the code.

-For an explanation of the concepts, ideas and evaluation, see the report.
+For an explanation of the concepts, ideas and evaluation, see the `Report.pdf`

 ### Structure